 For the purposes of section 62(2) of the Act the Chief Executive Officer may specify as a condition of a licence that the licensee is to comply with best practice criteria in relation to the environmental performance and management of the premises to which the licence relates.

-[Regulation 5IA inserted in Gazette 12 Sep 1997 p.
-5151; amended in Gazette 20 Aug 2013 p.
+[Regulation 5IA inserted by Gazette 12 Sep 1997 p.
+5151; amended by Gazette 20 Aug 2013 p.
 3856.]

 5J.
 Manner of advertising prescribed (Act s.
 57(2a))